Penrith Castle Park

 Parking and disabled parking is available outside the Castle Park on Ullswater Road near to the War Memorial gateway.

-Trains, buses and taxis are available at Penrith Railway Station, which is opposite the War Memorial gateway to the park.
+Find out about public transport in Eden for details of trains, buses and taxis are available at Penrith Railway Station, which is opposite the War Memorial gateway to the park.

 We welcome enquiries from organisations and individuals wishing to hold events in its parks.
 Events held to date include: